tkelman/ChainMap.jl/README.md

 ## Fun example

-Here is a fun example which includes all the main feature of this package.
+Here is a fun example which includes some of the main feature of this package.
-First, design custom methods of combining function calls into a new function calls.
+First, design a custom method of combining function calls into a new function call.

 ```julia
 ChainMap.run(l::LazyCall,